 Call 1-214-330-2222 or visit Abundant Life HCS.

-The Dallas chapter of ARC serves as a voice for children with disabilities and their families in the areas of education and workforce rights.
-They seek to empower people with developmental and intellectual disabilities in order to improve their quality of life.
+ARC serves as a voice for children with disabilities and their families in the areas of education and workforce rights.
+It seeks to empower people with developmental and intellectual disabilities in order to improve their quality of life.

 Association for Independent Living (AFIL)